Engine Sounds Loud When Accelerating? Here’s Why and How To Fix

 6. Take note of the specific pipe with the blow.
 This is the only one that needs replacing.

-Usually, exhausts blow somewhere in the piping (due to moisture buildup and rust), in the muffler (at the rear), or at a connecting sleeve.
+Usually, exhausts blow somewhere in the piping (due to moisture accumulation and rust), in the muffler (at the rear), or at a connecting sleeve.

-That said, it’s always possible for a hole or crack to open up in the manifold or the downpipe.
-These two segments, the initial two channels the gases travel through after leaving the engine, are found at the front of your car.
+That said, it’s always feasible for a hole or crack to open up in the manifold or the downpipe.
+These two segments, the initial two channels the gases travel through after leaving the engine, are situated at the front of your vehicle.

 If they’re blowing, your engine will sound noisier all the time.
 However, it’ll be especially pronounced under acceleration.